chand1012/DS-Proj1/README.md

 Three data types will be tested: `int`, `double`, and `string`.
 These were chosen due to them being in the C++ standard library and their increasing complexity from left to right.
 Integers are rather simple, doubles are more complex but

+## Append
+A value will be added to the end of the structure.
 ## Iteration
 There will be a loop that will attept to get every value.

-## Head Insert
-A value will be inserted to the beginning of the structure.

-## Append
-A value will be added to the end of the structure.

-## Delete
+## Pop
-Will delete the value and move values to accomodate for the loss.
+Will delete the last value.